-Enabling JobCache for All Object File Targets in a Make Invocation
+Enabling JobCache for All Object File Targets in a Make Invocation where <type> is gcc, clang, jack, or javac.

-If you do not want to enable JobCache for all make invocations in a build but want to enable it for all object file targets for a specific make instance, apply the jobcache pragma to them in the makefile.
-Following is an example makefile excerpt with the feature enabled for all targets ending in ".o", whether you compile them with gcc or g++:
+If you do not want to enable JobCache for all make invocations in a build, you can still enable JobCache for specific object file targets by applying the jobcache pragma inside the makefile.
+To enable the feature for all targets with a particular extension, use the following: